 Master of Arts (MA)

 The Masters of Arts Degree in Biostatistics is completed in 4 semesters.
 Candidates for this degree are expected to earn 48 units with courses in biostatistics, statistics, public health, and biology.
-The 12-unit minimum enrollment requirement per semester may be met with independent research or seminar courses.
-Students must enroll for all four semesters of the program.
 Students pursuing the MA degree in Biostatistics will be expected, upon completion of the program, to be well-versed in the following areas:

 Master of Arts/Doctor of Philosophy (MA/PhD)

-The Biostatistics MA/PhD degree track was recently created for those students who ultimately want to earn the Biostatistics PhD but do not already hold a master's degree (only in rare circumstances are applicants coming from the baccalaureate program admitted straight into the PhD program).
-After completion of the MA portion of the degree program, it is straightforward admission to the PhD degree track.
+Students who ultimately want to earn the Biostatistics PhD but do not already hold a master's degree (only in rare circumstances are applicants coming from the baccalaureate program admitted straight into the PhD program) should apply to the MA/PhD program.
+Rather than passing a formal qualifying exam, MA students interested in continuing into the UC Berkeley Biostatistics doctoral program immediately following their MA degree apply to the new degree program during the first semester of their second year.
 This does not prolong the time to the doctorate since the coursework completed in the first two years is the same for the Biostatistics MA and PhD degrees.